M4RZB4Ni/Absence-Manager-Flutter/README.md

 # The Crewmeister coding challenge - Flutter

 ## Overview
-This Flutter project was developed as a technical test by **Hamid Marzbani** by request of Crewmeister company.
 The project focuses on creating a structured, robust, testable, scalable application for absence managers with supporting dark and light themes.

 ## Table of Contents
 - [Architecture](#architecture)